mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/cancel_http_requests.md

 await customRpcClient.cancelRequest();
 ```

 **Note** that this example we provided will abort all RPC calls when triggered.
-There are unquestionably other methods to override and modify Taquito, and this example is just one of many possible implementations.
+There are unquestionably other methods to override and modify Webmavryk, and this example is just one of many possible implementations.